thinkpad20/kirei/README.md

 let fib' = \n -> if n < 1 then 0 else if n < 2 then 1 else fib (n - 1) + fib (n - 2);
 ```

-Single-line comments start with `#`; there are no block comments yet.
+Kirei's comments are the same as C-family languages:

 ```
-#here's a comment
+// here's a line comment
-here is some code;
+here is /* a block comment inside */ some code;
 ```

 Pattern matching works via Haskell-style case expressions: